Documentation

 EXEC xp_cmdshell @cmd;

-1. Save the extracted JSON as a .json file
+1. Save the extracted JSON as a .json file.

-2. Open the target entity in the DataGrid
+2. Open the target entity in the data grid.

-3. Click the Import button in the toolbar
+3. Click Import in the toolbar.

-4. Drop or select the .json file
+4. Drop or select the file.

-6. Review and confirm the import
+6. Review and confirm.

 Ready to get started?